EvZissel/LoBCoD/README.md

 ```

 ## Description
-This pachage contains the following main modules:
+This package contains the following main modules:

 | Module                    | Description
 |---------------------------|---